machines-in-motion/mim_website/_pages/research.md

 <h2 id="software">Software</h2>
 <p>Most of our software is open-source and available on the laboratory <a href="https://github.com/machines-in-motion">Github</a>.
 In particular, you might be interested in the following packages:
     <ul>
+        <li><a href="https://github.com/machines-in-motion/mim_solvers">MimSolver</a>, an efficient sparse SQP solver for nonlinear trajectory optimization and MPC with hard constraints.</li>
         <li><a href="https://github.com/machines-in-motion/biconvex_mpc">BiConMP</a>, a solver for whole-body nonlinear trajectory optimizer used on a variety of legged robots, both for closed-loop MPC and offline trajectory generation.</li>
         <li><a href="https://github.com/machines-in-motion/dynamic_game_optimizer">A stagewise Newton method</a> for dynamic game control with imperfect state observation</li>
         <li><a href="https://github.com/machines-in-motion/irisc">iRiSC</a>, an efficient solver for risk sensitive optimal control for nonlinear systems with imperfect observations</li>